 Where do the gurus get the risk-free rate?
 That’s right, from the US Treasury yields, published for free by the, you guessed it, US Treasury.

-The reason that these yields are taken as the measure of risk free rate of return is that the market participants believe Uncle Sam to pay off its debt obligations.
+There is a reason why you can use these yields as the measure of risk free rate of return.
+Because market participants believe Uncle Sam will always pay off its debt obligations.

-Because the USA controls the reserve currency (US dollar), the Treasury can always cover its debt by printing more paper money.
-If you invest by buying US Treasurys, you are guaranteed to be paid off at maturity and receive your interest payments in full and on time.
+Now you know that the USA controls the reserve currency (US dollar).
+So the Treasury can always cover its debt by printing more paper money.
+Do you invest by buying US Treasurys?
+Then you are guaranteed to be paid off at maturity and receive your interest payments in full and on time.

 What about the equity risk premium or ERP in the Build-Up model?
 Available from the public capital markets for free again!
 The ERP is easily calculated from the S&P 500 index total returns using standard models such as the discounted cash flow.
 You don’t need to waste a penny on this one!